I’ve been writing about running for two reasons:

 Running is awesome because it requires very little equipment; a good pair of shoes is all you really need to get out the door.
 That changes if you want to bring a baby along.
 We have the BOB Revolution.
 It’s awesome.
 We have used it almost every day of David’s life.
 It’s easy to push, light, folds up, and is easy to use.
-If you want to run with your baby, a stroller meant specifically for running is a must.
-[My mom had three kids and never owned a stroller; just one more reason I believe she’s part superhero.]
+If you want to run with your baby, a stroller meant specifically for running it is a must.

 2) Eyes up!

 The night after my first run with David I woke up with horrific pain in my neck.
 I tried to find some sort of position that didn’t feel like someone was scraping my nerves with a spoon and wondered who would take care of my baby while I underwent neck replacement surgery.
 The pain was gone by morning and didn’t return until my next run, when I looked down at my baby.
 Turns out, if you stare down while running it hurts your neck.
 Plus, looking forward helps you avoid fire hydrants and pot holes.
 No one would ever blame you for keeping an eye on your sweet baby, but your neck will thank you for keeping your head up.

 3) Focus on form

 Now that your eyes are up, how’s the rest of your form?
 Having the bar of the stroller in front of you makes it easy to lean forward and slouch.
 Plus, you’re probably tired, which makes the temptation even stronger.
 Stay strong, stand tall.

 A friend once told me that your muscles develop the way you work them out — so if you work out with bad posture, your muscles will strengthen in that position.
 Plus, good posture will help your breathing and make running easier.

 4) Run beside the stroller, not behind